SethSmigelski/under-the-weather/README.md

 **API & Cache**

 **Cache Expiration Time:**
-This setting controls how long the weather data is stored on your server before fetching a new forecast.
+Use the slider to set the maximum time weather data is stored before fetching a new forecast, from 30 minutes to 8 hours.

+The plugin also features a **smart caching** system that automatically ensures the cache expires after midnight in the location's local timezone.
+This prevents showing a stale forecast from the previous day, regardless of your slider setting.

 For displaying live conditions (using the **Primary Display** or **Extra Details** options), a shorter cache time of 1 or 2 hours is recommended.
-For displaying only the daily high/low, a longer cache time of 3 or 6 hours is effective at reducing API calls.
+For displaying only the daily high/low, a longer cache time of 3 or 8 hours is effective at reducing API calls.

 **Widget Display & Style**